Written by our personal injury lawyers in Charlottesville

 The railroad has an obligation to furnish railroad workers a safe place to work, even during bad weather conditions.
 Experienced FELA lawyers share information about these laws.

 The railroads often claim the snow and icy conditions are beyond their control, an act of God defense.
 The truth of the matter is the railroads have a duty to exercise reasonable care to clear such conditions before sending railroad workers into such areas.
-There are many legal precedents known to experienced FELA railroad injury lawyers, Eddie Wilson and Francis Hajek, which hold the railroads responsible for such injuries.
-Wilson and Hajek have combined actual railroad experience with trial experience which led to their designation by major rail unions and recognition as two of the top railroad injury lawyers on the east coast.
+There are many legal precedents known to experienced FELA railroad injury lawyers like Eddie Wilson and Francis Hajek, which hold the railroads responsible for such injuries.
+Wilson and Hajek have combined actual railroad experience with trial experience which led to their designation by major rail unions and recognition as two of the top railroad injury lawyers on the East Coast.

 Railroad workers can collect for injuries.
 Call the law firm of Wilson & Hajek.